Baungarten-CINVESTAV/AI_by_AI/AI_generation_information/README.md

 ## Multiple Chat Sessions:

 The processors weren't developed in a single conversation.
 As the workflow illustrates, the process transitioned from Python to RTL code, encompassing four main sessions: CNN with TensorFlow, Python, C++, and HLS.
-Therefore, numerous chat interactions were needed to ensure a successful code implementationl.
+Therefore, numerous chat interactions were needed to ensure a successful code implementation.

-### This approach was adopted for a few reasons:
+**This approach was adopted for a few reasons:**

  * There's a text limitation for both input and output when using ChatGPT.
  * It ensures the generation of more accurate responses.